rameerez/embargoed/README.md

 So if you want to get the maintenance page up or down in a hurry `touch tmp/maintenance.yml` and `rm tmp/maintenance.yml` will work.

-Turnout will attempt to parse the `maintenance.yml` file looking for `reason`, `allowed_ip` and other settings.
+Embargoed will attempt to parse the `maintenance.yml` file looking for `reason`, `allowed_ip` and other settings.
 The file is checked on every request so you can change these values manually or just rerun the `rake maintenance:start` command.

 Example maintenance.yml File
 ----------------------------